 The District accepts students into the DI program in kindergarten.
 There are a small number of students who have moved into the District and transferred into the program after kindergarten.
 We can accept students into the program after kindergarten if space is available and if the student has been previously enrolled in a Spanish DI program or if the student is bilingual but has not previously enrolled in a DI program.
 The District requires students be assessed for Spanish language proficiency before acceptance to the program.

-Is there a Spanish DI program for students in preschool?
+Is there a Spanish Dual Immersion program for students in preschool or transitional kindergarten?

-Yes, the District operates a State preschool program open to qualifying students ages 3 and 4 at both Whitewood ILC Preschool and Washington Preschool.
-A Spanish DI preschool program is available to qualifying students at both schools.
-The State preschool program is run through our Early Childhood Education Office (9301 Flower St., Bellflower, CA 90706).
+Yes, the District operates a Dual Immersion State preschool program and Dual Immersion transitional kindergarten open to qualifying students at both ILC and Washington.
+Class offerings are subject to change based on enrollment.
+The State preschool program and transitional kindergarten is run through our Early Childhood Education Office (9301 Flower St., Bellflower, CA 90706)

 Once my child is enrolled in the program, how will I support my child if I don’t speak Spanish?